 Mining limestone is big business, but does it give us a sustainable fertilizer?

-I’m not sure how much of the material from this particular quarry goes toward agriculture, but lime is one of the most important fertilizers in organic gardening.
+I’m not sure how much of the material from this particular quarry goes toward agriculture, but lime is certainly one of the most important fertilizers in farming and gardening, especially in organics.

-There are different kinds, the best for gardening and farming usually being calcitic lime, which supplies mostly calcium and not too much magnesium.
+There are different kinds of lime, the best for gardening and farming usually being calcitic lime, which supplies mostly calcium and not too much magnesium.

 The Importance Of Calcium